hui-sheen/polytrap/README.md

 2) out.enrich

 This contains the enrichment analysis statistics.
-Each row is for a particular type of polytracts, and there might be a bottom row ("Overall") for all groups combined. *nucGenome* gives the total number of nucleotides in the concerned genome, *nucTract* gives the total number of nucleotides occupied by the group of tracts, *nFeatures_ingenome* gives the number of user-supplied ranges (i.e., number of rows in input), *nFeatures_intract* gives the number of ranges overlapping with a tract. *expRate=nFeatures_ingenome/nucGenome*; *obsRate=nFeatures_intract/nucTract*. *Relative Risk (RR)* is derived as RR=obsRate/expRate.
+Each row is for a particular type of polytracts, and there might be a bottom row ("Overall") for all groups combined. *nucGenome* gives the total number of nucleotides in the particular genome (default HG38), *nucTract* gives the total number of nucleotides occupied by a polytract type, *nFeatures_ingenome* gives the number of user-supplied ranges (i.e., number of rows in input), *nFeatures_intract* gives the number of ranges overlapping with a tract. *expRate*=nFeatures_ingenome/nucGenome; *obsRate*=nFeatures_intract/nucTract. *Relative Risk (RR)* is derived as RR=obsRate/expRate.

 3) out.tif

 This figure file translates enrichment statistics to visual display.
 It has two vertically stacked panels.
-The top panel is a barplot for *RR* values of each polytract type as well as the combined polytract set; the bottome panel is a piechart with slices representing the individual tract groups.
+The top panel is a barplot for *RR* values of each polytract type as well as the combined polytract set; the bottome panel is a piechart with slices representing the individual tract types.
 The slice size is proportional to *RR* values and the color scale is proportional to enrichment *p*.
-The color palette spans over p of [1e-147,1], meaning that the pigment is based on absolute p value rather than a within-assay normalized one.
 An asterisk indicates statistical significance (p<0.01).

 4) out.landscape.tif

-The enrichment p value for the Overall row of output file out.enrich is taken to draw a red bar in a landscape barplot, where pre-calculated p values for nearly 100 genomic features are depicted as a reference background.
+The enrichment p value for the Overall row of output file *out.enrich* is taken to draw a red bar in a landscape barplot, where pre-calculated p values for nearly 100 genomic features are depicted as a reference background.
 In this landscape barplot, p=1e-4 is indicated as a bonferroni corrected significance threshold and all gnomic features exceeding this threshold are labelled in blue text.

 ## Download & Deploy
 Download the polytrap package from github: